DiFronzo/LSTM-for-Human-Activity-Recognition-classification/README.md

 # LSTM for Human Activity Recognition classification

-Insperied by the [LSTMs for Human Activity Recognition](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) repository.
+Insperied by the [LSTMs for Human Activity Recognition](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) and [Deep Learning (and Machine Learning) for Human Activity Recognition](https://github.com/takumiw/Deep-Learning-for-Human-Activity-Recognition) repository.

 Human Activity Recognition (HAR) using smartphones dataset and an LSTM.
 Classifying the type of movement amongst five categories: